addyosmani/timing.js/README.md

 timing.js
 =========

-> The User Timing API provides a mechanism you can use to instrument your web application to identify where your application is spending its time.
-Timing.js is a very small set of helpers for working with the data exposed by the API.
+> Timing.js is a small set of helpers for working with the User Timing API, used to help identify where your application is spending its time.
+Useful as a standalone script or DevTools Snippet.

 ## Features